 Beautiful beaches, stunning sunsets, delicious dinners – what’s not to love about a holiday in the Greek Islands?
-Prior to recently heading there, it had been near the top of the wish-list for many years.
+Prior to my trip there in late 2018, it had been near the top of my wish-list for many years.
 And luckily it’s just as easy to bring your dog along for when you travel to the Greek Islands.

-Flying to the Greek Islands
+Flying to the Greek Islands with a Dog

-It’s possible to bring your dog along on most flights, except for some of the budget airlines heading to the islands.
-Check my posts on which budget airlines and flag-carrier airlines in Europe allow dogs to fly in the cabin (or in the hold), with many airlines flying directly to the islands from all around Europe over the summer season.
+It’s possible to bring your dog along on most flights, except on some of the budget airlines flying to the islands.
+Check my post on which European airlines allow dogs to fly in the cabin (or in the hold), with many airlines flying directly to the islands from all around Europe over the peak summer season.